 An important accessory would be the shelves, but the manner to install and break them down for storage is counter-intuitive.
 Shelves are attached using wing bolts, and this design does not seem to be the best for it.
 If the maker finds a way to make shelves slip in and out easily, then that would markedly improve the experience of users.

-We’re not saying that this cart rocks everything, it doesn’t.
+We’re not saying that the rock and roll cart rocks everything, it doesn’t.
 It makes transporting your various items an easy ride with minimal trips, transforming to the shape and size of your load as needed.
 That’s what it does.

-As of today, very few products at this price point come up to the functionality and standards set by Rock and Roller Cart.
+As of today, very few products at this price point come up to the functionality and standards set by the rock n roller trolley.